-There are several handy tools and gizmos available to help you sew a perfect q1/4" SA.
+There are several handy tools and gizmos available to help you sew a perfect 1/4" seam allowance.

-Notice how the feed dogs are exposed on the right side.
-Some quilters believe they don't get enough traction with this foot because of it.
+quilters believe they don't get enough traction with this foot because

-My personal favorite.
 This one looks like your standard presser foot but with a flange on the right side as you sit facing your machine.
 The raw edges of your patches ride along this flange as you stitch.
-Starch your quilt fabric to make it even easier.
+Starch your fabric to make it even easier.